Reige06/wastewisecodes/README.md

 Periodic Updates: Bin status updates every 3 seconds to the mobile app.

-Bin Level Monitoring: IR sensors detect whether the bin is empty or full, updating the mobile app.
+Bin Level Monitoring: IR sensors detect whether the bin is Not Full or full, updating the mobile app.

 ## **Hardware Components**